bttarchive/download-segments/README.md

 —

-The downloading-methods I'm about to list should work on Windows 10/11, I have no clue what would need to be adjusted to make it run on Linux and/or Mac.
+The downloading-methods listed below should work on Windows 10/11, I have no clue what would need to be adjusted to make it run on Linux and/or Mac.
 If you know, please telle me and I'll adjust this guide accordingly.

 Also: All of this only works if the link is publicly available, i.e. you can’t download private Twitter-Clips or private YouTube-videos with this method.